Harishanan/Machine-Learning-HPC-/README.md

   - **`Dense`**: Standard fully connected neural network layer.
   - **`LSTM`** (Long Short-Term Memory): A type of RNN layer important for sequence prediction problems.
   - **`GRU`** (Gated Recurrent Unit): A streamlined version of LSTM, faster to train but similarly effective for sequence data.
-  - **`Dropout`**: Helps prevent overfitting by randomly setting input units to 0 at each update during training time.

 ### Data Visualization